-River cruises are wildly popular now, so popular that you should do your research and planning now for a cruise in 2019, and even 2020.
-Some 2019 cruises are booked solid, except for some late Fall and Winter departures.
+River cruises are wildly popular now, so popular that you must book now for a cruise in 2019, and even into 2020.
+Many 2019 cruises are booked solid, except for some late Fall and Winter departures.
 The explosion of river cruising is due to new ships with larger cabins and luxury amenities; unique and exotic destinations, and incentives for younger passengers, solo travelers, and multi-generational families (boomers do remain the main demographic).

 The newer ships are spacious, with tall windows, balconies, some fitness centers and even walking tracks.
 If you wonder if a river cruise will interrupt your daily workout routine, you’ll find that walking, biking, hiking, kayaking and other outdoor recreation are commonly offered.

 Why a river cruise? with fewer than 200 passengers, and even fewer on some vessels, you won’t get that “I feel like I‘m in a shopping mall” feeling you get on the mega-ships.
 I was on a lovely 2,800-passenger ship recently, and as literally hundreds of people rushed past me on their way to the swimming pools and the bars and the sign-up sheets for activities, I thought to myself, “Who ARE all these people?
 And, what is it going to be like when all 2,800 of us disembark for shore excursions?”

 On a river cruiser, you’ll have a lot in common with well-traveled passengers who have the same interest in authentic cultural experiences––expect to make life-long friends!
 In most cases on these four cruises, you’ll also find that many of the passengers are “regulars” on these highly rated cruise lines.
 As you know, we at DCT focus on cultural tours: daily immersion in local culture, lectures by experts and scholars, meetings with local artists, cooking lessons, musical events, and exclusive insider access to top attractions.